 Finder helps its readers navigate complex insurance decisions.

 Enter your ZIP code below to compare auto insurance rates.

 Big Environmental like COVID-19 Keep Us Off the Streets

 We’ve seen the top six events of the past 15 years and the traffic flow reductions of our top three states and cities.
 We’ve heard from the experts.
 What does all this mean?

 When it comes to history, big environmental events have the capacity to take us from the streets and put us in our houses.

-Ultimately, we crossed off several events from our list, including Hurricane Katrina, Barack Obama’s elections, even a blizzard in the South, that affected, among other cities, Albany, Georgia, with its low comprehensive insurance premiums.
+Ultimately, we crossed off several events from our list, including Hurricane Katrina, Barack Obama’s elections, even a blizzard in the South, that affected, among other cities, Albany, Georgia, with its low $68 comprehensive insurance monthly rate.

 What we came up on our list of historical events that reduced fatal crashes with were five events: three hurricanes, a combination of two fires, and one presidential election.

 We cross-referenced the fatal crash data for those events with the corresponding days of the week and weeks of those events for the previous year.
 This meant that if we had an event in the third week of October from Tuesday to Thursday in 2018, we compared that data with the third week of October from Tuesday to Thursday of 2017.